Canada wildfire evacuees can't get news media on Facebook and Instagram. Some find workarounds

 Meta stood by its decision Friday, pointing out in a statement issued about the wildfires that people in Canada can continue to use the apps "to connect with their communities and access reputable information, including content from official government agencies, emergency services and non-governmental organizations.”

-A government minister on Friday called on Meta to lift the ban.
+A government minister on Friday called on Meta to lift the ban on news media.

 “What Meta is doing is totally unacceptable,” said Transport Minister Pablo Rodriguez on a call with reporters.
 “I warned them during conversations in the past of the risk of blocking news."